 Forearc or back-arc: KBCG is the only GMM developed for both forearc and back-arc sites.

 Aleatory variability: AG’s aleatory variability varies by region.
 Japan and South America are the two regions with the greatest aleatory variability.
-KBCG and PSBAH assumed the aleatory variability is the same for all regions.
+KBCG and PSHAB assumed the aleatory variability is the same for all regions.

 Within-model epistemic uncertainty: AG has within-model epistemic uncertainty available for only the global model.
-PSBAH’s within-model epistemic uncertainty varies by region and event type.
+PSHAB’s within-model epistemic uncertainty varies by region and event type.
 KBCG’s within-model epistemic uncertainty was represented by the posterior distributions of model coefficients.
 KBCG provided 800 samples of model coefficients to represent the continuous posterior distributions.

 In summary, we observed that among four NGA-Sub GMMs: